eddow/v-semantic/docs/components/form.md

 # [Form](https://semantic-ui.com/collections/form.html)

+Note: Forms can use the principle of [`data-molds`](./data-mold.md)

 Forms use a bit of semantic for shaping and much internal management.
-For examlpe, the validation occurs through [json-schema](http://json-schema.org/) validation. and the error display is completely customizable.
+For example, the validation occurs through [json-schema](http://json-schema.org/) validation. and the error display is completely customizable.

 There is a whole [concept](../concepts/form.md) to read about it to understand the API docs.
 There is much more complexity than what expressed here but here is the standard usage - that can be redundant but fast to grab without learning slope.
 ## Internal management